You Are A Demi-God

 Humans are born creators.
 This is the light we shine into the world; elevating and cleansing it by innumerable small acts.
 We are, whether we feel like it or not, magnificent creatures.

-The universe and the noble beings in it are waiting for us – we young demi-gods – to open our eyes, to recognize our unlimited nature, and to believe what we see.
+The noble beings in our universe are waiting for us – we young demi-gods – to open our eyes, to recognize our unlimited nature, and to believe what we see.

 Paul Rosenberg